Te-Piha/NRL_Dev/backend/notes.md

 - Render will install dependencies via `pip install -r requirements.txt` and can be started with `gunicorn app:app`.
 - The API writes state to `storage.json`.
 Render’s disk is ephemeral, so consider moving persistent data to a hosted store before production use.
+- Allow additional CORS origins by setting `ALLOWED_ORIGINS` (comma-separated) in the Render dashboard if you add more frontends.